ujwal-akare/3scale_toolbox/docs/openapi.md

 * When there is no security requirement spec, `default_credentials` 3scale policy will be added (also called as `anonymous_policy`).
 * RH-SSO/Keycloak role check policy set for `oauth2` security requirements.
-* URL rewriting policy set when public and private base paths (not URLS) do not match.
-Public and private base paths matches by default, but both of them can be overriden using `--override-public-basepath` and `--override-private-basepath=<value>` command options.
+* *URL rewriting* policy set when public and private base paths (not URLs) do not match.
+Public and private base paths matches by default, but any or both of them can be overridden using `--override-public-basepath` and `--override-private-basepath=<value>` command options.

 #### 3scale Deployment Mode